Looking for alternatives to Udemy?

 Which Platform is Right For You?

-So which alternative to Udemy is right for you?
+So which alternative to Udemy is suitable for you?

-Does Teachable or Thinkific sound interesting to you, or is Skillshare something that interests you more since it resembles Udemy more.
+Does Teachable or Thinkific sound interesting, or does Skillshare interest you more since it resembles Udemy more?
 How about Teachery, with its simplistic design, or does Kajabi interest you because it’s an all-in-one solution?

 What platform are you thinking about signing up for?
 Also, do you have any questions I could help you answer about any of the platforms I’ve mentioned above?